cyberbono3/gkr-protocol/README.md

 The GKR is an interactive proof protocol widely used in ZK/Validity proofs.

 > [!Warning]
-> This is a research project and hasn't been audited.
+> This is a side project and hasn't been audited.
 > Use at your own risk.

 ## Overfiew